kbaskett248/pb-init/README.md

 1. Create ~/downloads
 2. Create ~/projects
 3. Create ~/.ssh and populate a config file
+4. Check for ssh keys for Github, Gitlab and bitbucket
 4. Install pyenv
 5. Install Python 3.7.2 and set it as the global python
 6. Install poetry